atulrautray/flask-app/readme.md

 ### Flask app should run on 0.0.0.0

 * By defaut flask will bind to localhost a.k.a.
 127.0.0.1 which is only accessible to process running on the same machine.
 Docker containers are virtually different machines.
 Defining 0.0.0.0 is more or less 'listen to all'.
 That way the app will run on any internal ip address it will get from the docker infrastructure.
 [Source](https://www.reddit.com/r/docker/comments/xwfm08/why_do_i_need_to_specify_host0000_when_running_a/)

+### Using a WSGI server
+* Gunicorn is a pure-Python HTTP server for WSGI applications.
+It allows you to run any Python application concurrently by running multiple Python processes.
+For this context only one worker process is used, because concurrency is achieved using multiple pods.

 ### Reduce Size of Docker Image?